-Date Last Reviewed: August 2020

-Reviewed by: Executive Principal

-Approved by: CEC
+Date Last Reviewed: Reviewed by: Approved by: March 2021 Executive Director of Primary Education Chief Executive Officer

 1. INTRODUCTION

 Each Academy within the Maltby Learning Trust (MLT) encourages 100% attendance and punctuality for all students.
 The Trust expects all students to attend regularly and arrive at lessons on time, in order to take full advantage and access the full-time educational opportunities they are entitled to.
 The expectation is that parent/carers will ensure that their child or young person arrives at the Academy on time every day and support the MLT's policies and procedures regarding attendance and punctuality.